Griffin Memorial Forest

 I went on a snowy morning in March, with the prediction for winter storm Stella, hanging in the air.
 The predicted blizzard wasn’t supposed to get going until afternoon, and most everything was closed for the day – so I grabbed my wool pants and headed south.

 John P. Griffin lived most of his life in the area.
 He was born on March 29, 1849, on the property that this forty-acre forest was taken from.
 He worked as a school teacher and a store keeper for some time in Fine.
 As the tannery and other industries slowed down in town, he later moved back to the family homestead.
 He had a great passion for the outdoors, and its preservation.
 He planted rows of Maple trees along the roadside of his farm in 1876 as a tribute & memorial to the United States centennial.
 In 1914, as a supervisor for the town of Fine, he deeded off and donated forty acres of property to the town, to be perpetuated and maintained as a town forest.
-It is claimed that it is the only town forest in the U.S. He worked alongside of professor Edward F. McCarthy, (the director of the newly established forestry school in Wanakena) to ensure that the forest would be maintained with the future in mind.
+It was claimed (at that time) that it is the only town forest in the U.S. He worked alongside of professor Edward F. McCarthy, (the director of the newly established forestry school in Wanakena) to ensure that the forest would be maintained with the future in mind.
 In the spring of 1915, McCarthy donated 40’000 white pine and Norway spruce trees.
 These two-year old trees were planted on the 40-acre tract by Ranger School students.
 Mr. Griffin passed away on February 26, 1917.
 He didn’t get to see the fruits of his labors, but knew well that the forest that bears his name would carry on.
 The idea wasn’t to preserve the woods in a forever wild way, but to manage them as a renewable resource.
 Trees are harvested, but in a fashion to keep the forest healthy and productive for generations to come.
 He also knew that the timber would provide some income for the town as well.
 These forestry practices are common-place today, but were a new and radical concept for the day.

 In the spring of 1939, a bronze plaque was placed on a massive boulder, and dedicated to Griffin.
 The ceremony was presided over by then, Fine town supervisor Otto Hamele.
 Hamele, of Wanakena, was another pivotal link in the conservation of the areas woods & waters.
 He was instrumental in shaping Wanakena’s future and the beginnings of the Ranger school there. (for more on this see https://hikingthetrailtoyesterday.wordpress.com/2017/02/22/wanakena/ )